smsfactor/smsfactor-php-sdk/README.md

 ```

 ## List
-**Create a liste**
+**Create a list**

-You can customize each contact with up to 4 optional informations
+You can customize each contact with up to 4 optional information

 ```php
 $response = \SMSFactor\ContactList::create([